 - Flashcards – Flashcards allow kids to practice identifying time quickly.
 If you have two sets of flashcards, use both sets in a matching game!

 - Wall Clock – There’s something to be said for having a telling time clock on the wall.
-When students ask what time they’re going to the gym or lunch, tell them what time you typically go.
+When students ask when they’re going to the gym or lunch, tell them when you typically go.
 Then, have them look at the clock to figure out how soon they’ll leave the classroom for that activity.

 - The Student! – A kid’s body makes a great teaching tool for telling time.
 It’s important to involve kids in the learning process.
 Give their bodies something to do instead of just sitting at a desk.
 Call out a specific time and have students move around the room or around a clock rug to represent that time.